 Valdosta, GA 31602 USA

-All admission documents should be sent to the address above.
-Admission status of an applicant cannot be determined until the Admissions Office, International Department, has received all official documentation and has approved all documents for admission.
+All documents for admissions should be sent to the address above.
+Admission status of an applicant cannot be determined until the One-Stop Enrollment and Success Center, International Department, has received all official documentation and has approved all documents for admission.

 Housing Information for Students